Sarah Stilwell Weber: Career

-She was a member of The Plastic Club, which was founded in 1897 by Elizabeth Shippen Green, Violet Oakley, and Jessie Willcox Smith and was initially formed a women's art association for the promotion and exhibition of visual (plastic) arts.
+She was a member of The Plastic Club, which was founded in 1897 by Elizabeth Shippen Green, Violet Oakley, and Jessie Willcox Smith and was initially formed as a women's art association for the promotion and exhibition of visual (plastic) arts.
 Weber illustrated Josephine Daskam's article "A Christmas Hymn for Children", which was printed in the December 1902 issue of The Century Magazine.

 In 1904, The Saturday Evening Post began hiring women to illustrate the covers of their magazine.
-Weber illustrated 60 of the magazine's covers starting with New Year’s Number, 1904 on December 31, 1904 and ending with Swinging in the Apple Tree on the August 15, 1925 issue.
+Weber illustrated 60 of the magazine's covers starting with New Year’s Number, 1904 on December 31, 1904, and ending with Swinging in the Apple Tree on the August 15, 1925, issue.
 Although she had been offered the ability to contract for scheduled covers, Weber preferred to complete her works to her satisfaction, rather than being constrained by deadlines.
 She created illustrations of young children, capturing their enthusiastic and delighted faces while playing.
 The Saturday Evening Post stated that she was "particularly adept at creating movement and flow that gave the impression of coming and going... [and] that the subject would dance off the page in the next moment."
 The images of young girls were often depicted like little women, engaged in charming scenes, like flying kites, watering roses, or cuddling cats.
 Weber was one of several talented illustrators—like J. C. Leyendecker, Neysa McMein, Anita Parkhurst, C. Coles Phillips and Cushman Parker—created illustrations of the weekly magazine, which in the early 20th century was limited to a two-color printing process.

 Weber also created covers for The Country Gentleman and Vogue magazine.
 She also illustrated articles and covers for Harper's Bazaar, Collier's, and St. Nicholas Magazines.

 Weber illustrated advertisements for Rit Dyes, Scranton Lace Company, Wamsutta Mills and H-O Oats.
 Weber collaborated with Herbert, her husband, on The Musical Tree.
 Herbert wrote the poems and music and Sara created the illustrations for the children's book.
 By 1921, she had created a series of illustrations called Kiddie Kars, which at that time were owned by H. C. White Company.
 Her full-page color illustrations were published in The Kiddie-Kar Book, in which the verses were written by Richard J. Walsh.